nogibjj/IDS706_DataEngineering_BarbaraFlores/README.md

 1. In a Jupyter file [LinkedInTechJobs.ipynb](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores/blob/main/LinkedInTechJobs.ipynb) where it is possible to easily visualize the outputs and the code used.

-2. In a Python script [main.py](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores/blob/main/main.py) file, which generates the output xx.
+2. In a Python script [main.py](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores/blob/main/main.py) file, which generates the results presented in **this Markdown file**